Data Driven Marketing

 Once they’ve booked a call, they will receive a welcome email and will be shown a summary video about the call where you want to explain to them what they can expect on the call and how to better prepare.

-At the same time, you want to do some research about them – connect with them on LinkedIn, Facebook, Skype, and send them a couple of reminder emails to make sure they turn up for the discovery call with you.
+At the same time, you want to do some research about them – connect with them on LinkedIn, Facebook, and Skype, and send them a couple of reminder emails to make sure they turn up for the discovery call with you.

 Ideally, after the discovery call, they will sign up for your services and then you’ll have a chance to offer them an upsell.
 You will also want to ask them for referrals at this stage.